Project List - A Selection

 Direct Debit Payment System at PPRO

-We analysed the online banking systems of the biggest banks, banking conglomerates, and online banking providers for small banks.
+Together with a second developer, I analyzed the online banking systems of the biggest banks, banking conglomerates, and online banking providers for small banks.
 That was enough to cover over 90% of all German bank customers.

 Big Data Low Latency Complex Event Processing System at SIX Telekurs